 Structural heart disease treatment

-Advances in technology have spawned new minimally invasive procedures for treatment of structural heart diseases which occur when the structure of your heart becomes damaged or diseased.
+Advances in technology have spawned new minimally invasive procedures for treatment of structural heart diseases which occur when the walls and valves of your heart become damaged or diseased.
 Think of the structure as the walls and beams that hold the heart together.
-When these structures become damaged, also known as aortic valve diseases, the heart has to work harder to pump blood and oxygen through the rest of the body.
+When these structures become damaged, the heart has to work harder to pump blood and oxygen through the rest of the body.
 For those who may not be candidates for a transcatheter valve therapy, there are other minimally invasive surgical alternatives.

 Aortic valve disease

-Aortic regurgitation: In aortic regurgitation, the valve does not close tightly, leading to leaky valves and reversed blood flow from the aorta to the left ventricle causing the heart to work harder than it should.
+Aortic regurgitation: In aortic regurgitation, the valve does not close tightly, causing leaky valves and reversed blood flow from the aorta to the left ventricle causing the heart to work harder than it should.
 When severe, surgery may be needed to replace the valve.

-If a cardiac surgeon determines you are at high-risk or too sick for open-heart surgery, and if medicine is not helping you feel better, TAVR allows a new valve to be inserted within your diseased aortic valve while your heart is still beating.
-This minimally invasive surgical procedure repairs the valve without removing the old, damaged valve.
-Instead, it wedges a replacement valve into the aortic valve’s place.
+If a cardiac surgeon determines you are at high-risk or too sick for open-heart surgery, and your medicine is not helping you feel better, TAVR allows a new valve to be inserted within your diseased aortic valve while your heart is still beating.
+This minimally invasive transcatheter procedure repairs the valve without removing the old, damaged valve.

-The TAVR approach delivers a fully collapsible replacement valve to the valve site through a catheter.
+The TAVR approach delivers a fully collapsible replacement valve through a catheter.
 Once the aortic valve replacement expands, it pushes the old valve leaflets out of the way and the tissue in the replacement valve takes over the job of regulating blood flow.

-Usually valve replacement requires an open-heart procedure with a “sternotomy,” in which the chest is surgically open for the procedure.
+Traditional valve replacement surgery requires an open-heart procedure with a “sternotomy,” in which the chest is surgically open for the procedure.
 The TAVR procedure can be done through very small openings that leave all the chest bones in place.

 The TAVR procedure is performed using one of two different approaches, allowing the cardiologist or surgeon to choose which one provides the best and safest way to access the valve:

-- TAVR surgery can be performed by using a minimally invasive surgical approach with a small incision in the chest and entering through a large artery in the chest or through the tip of the left ventricle (the apex), which is known as the transapical approach.
+- Minimally invasive valve repair/replacement can be performed by using a minimally invasive surgical approach with a small incision in the chest and entering through a large artery in the chest or through the tip of the left ventricle (the apex), which is known as the transapical approach.